Perspective | The NFL’s top QBs are waking up to their power, following Tom Brady and LeBron James

 If you like your athletes docile, this is a controversial shift in temperament.
 However, conflict isn’t always a bad thing in sports.
 Since back-to-back Super Bowl appearances, the Seahawks have been stuck on good the past six years.
 Urgency is appropriate, as long as Wilson can acknowledge that he needs to play better.

 “I want to be able to be involved because at the end of the day it’s your legacy,” he told Patrick.
 “It’s your team’s legacy.
-It’s the guys you get to go into the huddle with and at the end of the day, those guys you’ve got to trust.
+It’s the guys you get to go into the huddle with, and at the end of the day, those guys you’ve got to trust.
 When you think about one of the reasons why Tom went to Tampa was because he felt like he could trust those guys and [Coach Bruce Arians] was going to give him the opportunity. … You think about guys like LeBron [James.]
 He was able to be around great players that he can trust.”

 It’s important to recognize that Wilson, 32, was in college when James signed with the Miami Heat in 2010 and worked with that franchise to take apart its roster to create a game-changing Big Three with Dwyane Wade and Chris Bosh.
 Watson, 25, was in high school then.
 Aaron Rodgers, 37, was about to begin a season in which he would lead the Packers to a Super Bowl victory.
 They were all fledgling quarterbacks in some way when James became an aspirational figure with how he reimagined a superstar’s role in team building.